dsniko/dsniko.github.io/_publications/2018-04-01-welcome-general-chairs-ispass.md

 ---
-title: "Welcome from the General Chairs"
+title: "Proceedings of the IEEE International Symposium on Performance Analysis of Systems and Software (ISPASS)"
 collection: publications
 category: volumes
 permalink: /publication/2018-04-01-welcome-general-chairs-ispass-2018